vsoch/vsoch.github.io/_posts/2022/2022-04-07-time-management.md

 I created two automated workflows for libabigail - one to build and release a container on push, pull request, or scheduled job, and the other to run libabigail checks *on* the library libabigail.
-It was pretty cool because the developer I was working with got interesting in containerization and took a shot at making a Fedora container, and he did a good job1 I was slightly unnerved when he pushed a recipe to master all willy nilly and broke all my pipelines, but I just let it go, because I don't think he realized about the whole pull request and discuss thing.
-We will talk about this I am sure!
-Sometimes three steps forward means one forward, two back, and then... four forward!
-Progress and learning cannot always be linear and that's okay.
+It was pretty cool because the developer I was working with got interesting in containerization and took a shot at making a Fedora container, and he did a good job!

 ### CiteLang Parsing

 I'm working on a software credit attribution system, and part of that is checking the quality of my dependency file parsing.
-Since this is hard to do, I have a set o ~1500 repos running continuously, and catching an error at various points and then waiting in an interactive session.
+Since this is hard to do, I have a set of ~1500 repos running continuously, and catching an error at various points and then waiting in an interactive session.
 This means if I find myself with free time or taking a break I can debug an issue and then let it keep running.
 I'm about 350 in so that's pretty good!
 This project is actually two things - the library to do the analysis, and using the Research Software Encyclopedia as a database.
 I'm pretty excited for what I could say about software.
 It's just a fun side project though!

 ### Talk Practicing

-I was giving a talk this week, a 45 minute talk mind you, and that is a lot of preparation and angst.
-Today I didn't practice a ton, but I did lie on my bed for a few minutes and walk myself through the parts of it, and focus on parts that I wasn't super strong on for my practice earlier in the week.
+I gave a talk today, a 45 minute talk mind you, and that is a lot of preparation and angst.
+Yesterday I didn't practice a ton, but I did lie on my bed for a few minutes and walk myself through the parts of it, and focus on parts that I wasn't super strong on for my practice earlier in the week.
 My visual and auditory memory is very good so I can usually just lie there and even talk to myself and practice a bunch of it without seeing the slides.